dacian73/cip2024_auto_email_sender_Excel_unpaid_invoices_data/README.md

 Explanation:
  - data is a list of dictionaries
     - Each dictionary inside the data variable contains the keys:
+        - "client_id" - String
-        - "name"  - String value
+        - "name"  - String
-        - "email" - String value
+        - "email" - String
         - "invoices" - list
             - The invoices list contains the details of each invoice from a client, the information being stored in a dictionary with the keys:
+                - "invoice_id" - String
-                - "sum" - Stirng value
+                - "sum" - String
-                - "date" - String value
+                - "date" - String